 How Many Cats Are in the USA?

-- Also in 2020, American owners spent an average of $228 on cat food.
-Suffice it to say, Americans love pet cats.
+- Also in 2025, American owners spent $41 billion on vet care and product sales.
+Suffice it to say, Americans love their pets.

-- During the Covid-19 pandemic, 21% of Americans spent more money than usual on pets (PetfoodIndustry, Money)
+- During the COVID-19 pandemic, 21% of Americans spent more money than usual on pets.

 - Eighty-five percent of cats that were adopted during the pandemic are still a part of the household.
 (ASPCA)